xistva02/AudioDuplicateFinder/Readme.md

 ## Install

+The scripts were developed and tested on Python 3.7.9.
 To install the dependencies, use:

 ```
 python install -r requirements.txt